vagvaz/green_analygis/README.md

 # A jupyter notebook to analyze Geo data

-this is a work in progress to analyze geographical data regarding plant diseases and plants. right now only the visualization works
+this is a work in progress to analyze geographical data regarding plant diseases and plants. right now only the visualization works.
+The app does not need internet connection, one need to have downloaded into files and load and visualize them.

 # Installation